WegrzynAB/Papers/2018_Modelling flavoprotein-related diseases/README.md

 <b>Fig. 4. and Fig. S4.</b> Coupling of FAD-related reactions to FAD-biosynthesis enabled the new model to respond to low cofactor availability.

-To introduce cofactor dependency in the FAD model use: cofactorLimitation.m .
+To introduce cofactor dependency in the FAD model use: Fig4_cofactorLimitation.m .
 By changing the cofactor coefficience in the line 43 we can test sensitivity of the metabolism to the cofactor coefficience value.
-To calculate the average flux through the flavoprotein-dependent reaction run the cofactorLimitationTest.m (Fig. 4B, Fig. S4).
-To calculate the sampled average flux through the flavoprotein-dependent reaction run the cofactorSampling.m (Fig. 4C). optGpSampler is required to run the cofactorSampling.m script.
+To calculate the average flux through the flavoprotein-dependent reaction run the Fig4_cofactorLimitationTest.m (Fig. 4B, Fig. S4).
+To calculate the sampled average flux through the flavoprotein-dependent reaction run the Fig4c_cofactorSampling.m (Fig. 4C). optGpSampler is required to run the Fig4c_cofactorSampling.m script.

 <b>Fig. 5.</b> Changes in the ATP yield from different carbon sources in flavoprotein-related diseases predict metabolic adaptations in energy metabolism.